Qantas shares soar on financing deal as rivals cut more capacity

 Air New Zealand Ltd AIR.NZ, which plans to cut up to 30% of its staff, has also warned it could re-emerge as a smaller airline once the coronavirus situation subsides.

-Japan Airlines Co Ltd 9201.T said on Tuesday it will cut flights on international routes from the country by about 64% between March 29 and April 30.
+Japan Airlines Co Ltd 9201.T said on Tuesday it would cut flights on international routes from the country by about 64% between March 29 and April 30.

+Boeing Co's BA.Nchief financial officer said that on Tuesday the U.S. aerospace industry urgently needs credit to cope with the coronavirus pandemic but that "markets essentially are closed" to new debt.

+U.S. lawmakers are nearing agreement on a $61 billion rescue package for the aviation sector that would include $25 billion in payroll grants for passenger airlines weathering a sharp falloff in travel demand amid rising coronavirus outbreaks, three people briefed on the matter said.

 Data firm Cirium on Tuesday estimated the number of aircraft placed in storage since January had climbed to 3,500 - up 1,000 from a day earlier - as more airlines ground planes.